easazade/weaver/README.md

 ## Features

 - Register objects and get them anywhere in your code by just calling `weaver.get()`.
-- Ability to both register an object where it can live globally or within the lifecycle of defined `WeaverScope`.
 - Ability to wait for an creation of an object before it is even created and then get it as soon as it is created with `getAsync()`.
 - Build widgets without worrying about whether dependency objects are created or not by using `RequireDependencies` widget.
+- Ability to both register an object where it can live globally or within the lifecycle of defined `Scope` that can be handled by a     `ScopeHandler`.
 - Register objects to be created lazily.

 ## Getting started